 National Officers

-At the 63rd National Quadrennial Convention of the Polish Roman Catholic Union of America in 2022, our fraternal has successfully marched forward with some change in administration and a renewed spirit of ethnic pride.
+At the 63rd National Quadrennial Convention of the Polish Roman Catholic Union of America in 2022, our fraternal successfully marched forward with some change in administration and a renewed spirit of ethnic pride.
 We continue to improve the services and benefits to our current and future membership under the leadership of the current administration.

 VICE PRESIDENT – Micheline “Misia” Jaminski, ALMI